Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 - To summarize the content in `observed` into a new `summary` field using model [Mistral-7B-Instruct-v0.2-GGUF](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q4_K_M.gguf);

-- To create `embedding` field using [Xenova/all-MiniLM-L6-v2](https://huggingface.co/Xenova/all-MiniLM-L6-v2);
+- To create `embedding` field from `summary` using [Xenova/all-MiniLM-L6-v2](https://huggingface.co/Xenova/all-MiniLM-L6-v2);

-- Add these two new field into original sighting data.
+- Add these two new field into original sighting data via `hSet`.

 `app.js`
 ```